 This means, they should be prudent in their predictions, not running off half-cocked and making outlandish claims, as we see with the “Climate Change” circus.

 This doesn’t mean no one can make mistakes, but it does mean one has to make provisions for mistakes and own up to them.
 Part of this is embodied in the term, “falsifiable,” which means, simply, a form of testing.
 A theory must be falsifiable to be a theory.
 If it fails, the theory fails.
 All theories have to be testable.
 I have proposed a simple test to falsify “Climate Change:” Place piles in the ocean down to bedrock.
 Measure and mark the ocean height at high and low tide on the piles.
 Wait a few years.
 Go back and remeasure.
 If there is little or no difference in the measurements, “Climate Change” has been falsified.
 (Remember, one of the claims of the Climate con-artists is that a consequence is that water levels are rising.)

 They do not do this simple test, or at least it isn’t reported, which means, automatically, that you’re dealing with insincerity, or “bad actors.”
-Which is a nice, euphemistic term for frauds and liars.

 In another example of science jumping the shark, yet another rehash of the old “black hole” nonsense.
 A “cosmologist” was quoted in a recent article, that, “Earth could be crushed into a sphere 100 m across” (due to tests at a particle accelerator).